palderman/DataSciAg/syllabus.md

 - Workflow design

-Although the course will be taught primarily using R, the concepts learned through the course should be easily transferable to other programming languages and database management systems.
+Although the course will be taught primarily using R, the concepts learned through the course should be transferable to other programming languages and database management systems.
 No background in programming or database management is required.

 ### Purpose of Course

-In this course you will learn all of the fundamental aspects of computer programming that are necessary for conducting scientific research.
+In this course you will learn some fundamental aspects of computer programming needed for conducting scientific research.
 By the end of the course you will be able to use these tools to  import data into R, perform analysis on those data, and export the results as graphs, text files, or whatever else you might need.
-By learning how to get the computer to do your work for you, you will be able to do more science faster.
+By learning how to get the computer to do your work for you, you will be able to do more faster.

 ### Course Goals and Objectives

 Students completing this course will be able to:

-* Use basic shell commands to navigate a file system and manipulate files
 * Systematically track changes in project files
 * Manipulate data and conduct data analysis in R
 * Write simple computer programs in R